ericwbailey/ericwbailey.website/source/published/dungeons-and-dragons-taught-me-how-to-write-alt-text.md

 Observant readers may also note I’ve added some emotion with the exclamation point, as well as adding some more flowery language into the mix.

-Alternative text descriptions ([alt text](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/alt)) are as much an art as much as it is a science.
+Alternative text descriptions ([alt text](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/alt)) are as much an art as much as they are a science.

 A red dragon attack is <strong>a significant event</strong>, so additional detail and emotion helps.
 I feel confident in both editorializing the experience as well as punching it up, given that the larger goal is to communicate a frenetic, action-packed encounter.